 Engaging the children of your congregation with the four churchwide Special Offerings has never been easier or more important, whether you are engaging them in-person or virtually.
-There are numerous ways children can connect with One Great Hour of Sharing (OGHS), including the engagement placemat and fish coin banks that often arrive in your standing orders (we hear many of you are sending these home with families in “Lent bags”).
+There are numerous ways children can connect with One Great Hour of Sharing (OGHS) during the season of Lent, including the ever-popular fish coin banks that often arrive in your standing orders.
 However, were you aware there are numerous resources available online to engage young people with this Offering?

 As so many of you know, since 2006, we have celebrated OGHS with a story about our giving fish, Gracie, and her friends.
-In this year’s Gracie story, written by Dr. Kathy Dawson, Benton Family Associate Professor of Christian Education at Columbia Theological Seminary, Gracie and her friends discover something new in the coral reef that shows how we are all connected through our care for each other.
+In this year’s Gracie story, written by Dr. Kathy Dawson, Benton Family Associate Professor of Christian Education at Columbia Theological Seminary, Gracie discovers her God-given gifts with the help of her friends.
 Thought-provoking questions follow the story for both younger and older children.
-We also have an audio recording available that can be incorporated into a children’s sermon or even a bed-time story and instructions on how to create a Gracie display in your Sunday school classroom or church atrium.
+We also have an audio recording available that can be incorporated into a children’s sermon or bed-time story and instructions on how to create a Gracie display in your Sunday school classroom or church atrium.

 Finally, we also have our Jerry Can Curriculum, a resource from the Presbyterian Giving Catalog, which is available in 1 and 5 sessions.
 This includes lessons on disaster response and activities that show how children can be involved with prayer and generosity to make a difference in the lives of people in need.
 While this curriculum can be used year-round, your congregation might find Lent a meaningful time to talk about the one common denominator in all disasters around the world: the need for clean water to survive.